psriharsha/BlazorWidget/README.md

 width - the width of the new widget

 ### Event(s) available:
-* OnWidgetClosed - to handle widget closed event
+* OnWidgetClosed - to handle widget closed event with it's name